 To kill time before my appointment, I just did a quick whip around the Selfridges menswear department for the first time in about a year.
-Don't get me wrong, I think Selfridges is a fine store, great for many things (especially for buying obscure zeitgeist-y European fashion magazines full of tits / cocks and not many clothes) but I just remembered why I buy 90% of my clothes online - and I SWEAR I'm not just saying this because I work for MR P*.
+Don't get me wrong, I ADORE Selfridges, it's a fine store, great for many things (especially for buying obscure zeitgeist-y European fashion magazines full of tits / cocks and not many clothes) but I just remembered why I buy 90% of my clothes online - and I SWEAR I'm not just saying this because I work for MR P*.
 Here's why:

 1) High-end retail staff – snooty old queens who were probably very effective at selling Gianfranco Ferre nehru-collar jackets or whatever in the early 90s but have now slightly lost the plot.
 The bitchiness I can just about deal with (by in my head delivering the immortal Absolutely Fabulous line which Eddy uses on a haughty gallery assistant: "you only work in a shop you know, you can drop the attitude").
 But the phoniness really gets me.
 I'm standing there, dressed in minimal all black, holding out this multi-coloured silk Versace shirt, honestly just to get a proper look at how hideous it is, no doubt with a crumpled facial expression of horror to match, when an assistant saunters over and says "that shirt is JUST fabulous, isn't it?
 I saw it caught your eye, well it caught mine too, and I think it'd look great on you" Er, hello?
 Do I look by any stretch of the imagination like a turquoise and fuchsia Medusa-head pattern kind of guy?
 Which brings me to…